blcksrx/divide-and-conquer-solutions/README.md

-# Algorithms solutions
+# Divide and conquer solutions

-The solutions to the assignments of Stanford’s Design and analysis of algorithms course.
+The solutions to the assignments of the Divide and Conquer course (the first part of Stanford’s Design and analysis of algorithms course).

 ## Assignment 1
 Implement Karatsuba’s algorithm for the multiplication of integers.